-Similarly to the quantum two-mode case, classical adiabaticity corresponds to a series of diabatic transitions through avoided crossings between the many-body adiabatic eigenstates.
+In this work, we go beyond the classical mean-field picture and study the many-body quantum dynamics of STIRAP in the presence of interparticle interactions.
+Similar to the quantum two-mode case, classical adiabaticity corresponds to a series of diabatic transitions through avoided crossings between the many-body adiabatic eigenstates.
 This classically adiabatic path is interrupted during chaotic intervals when the followed SP becomes dynamically unstable and the corresponding many-body state loses one-particle coherence.
-However, due to a diabatic-to-adiabatic transition through a single many-body avoided crossing, new quantum detours open up, which avoid the classically chaotic regions in phase space and reenable efficient population transfer from the initial to the target mode.
+However, due to a diabatic-to-adiabatic transition through a single many-body avoided crossing, quantum detours open up, which avoid the classically chaotic regions in phase space and reenable efficient population transfer from the initial to the target mode.

-Outline.- The quantum many-body model is presented in Section II.
-Numerical many-body simulations are presented and interpreted in terms of 'adiabatic passage through chaos' and 'quantum detours' in Section III.
-Conclusions are provided in Section IV.
+Outline.
+The quantum many-body model is presented in Sec.
+II.
+Numerical many-body simulations are presented and interpreted in terms of "adiabatic passage through chaos" and "quantum detours" in Sec.
+III.
+Conclusions are provided in Sec.
+IV.